alexandre-eisenmann/livro/articles/playllist/playlist_en.md

 ---
 layout: post
-title:  "The Matematics of the Playlist"
+title:  The Matematics of the Playlist
 date:   2016-02-26 10:00:00 +1000
 categories: mathematics blog
 image: brothers.png